Last update Sept. 26, 2025

 Fairly safe.
 Mild or unlikely adverse effects.
 Compatible under certain circumstances.
 Follow-up recommended.
 Read Commentary.

-Ingestion of soy derived products by nursing mothers may be a cause of increase concentration in the mother’s plasma, breast milk and infant’s urine.
+Ingestion of soy derived products by nursing mothers may be a cause of increase concentration in the mother’s plasma, breast milk and infant’s urine (Franke 2006 &1998).
+The amount of soy foods does not significantly alter estrogen levels in nipple aspirate and serum.
+(Maskarinec 2011)

-Despite of that soy has been consumed from ancient times by Asian population and could offer some benefit for the welfare, it may act as hormonal disruptor on the endocrine system, especially is the product contains Bisphenol, hence, high exposition during infancy should be avoided.
+Despite of that soy has been consumed from ancient times by Asian population and could offer some benefit for the welfare, it may act as hormonal disruptor on the endocrine system (Jarrell 2012, Adgent 2012, Badger 2002), especially is the product contains Bisphenol A (Katchy 2014), hence, high exposition during infancy should be avoided.

 See below the information of this related product:

-• Lecithin (Safe substance and/or breastfeeding is the best option.)
+• Lecithin (Safe product and/or breastfeeding is the best option.)

 Suggestions made at e-lactancia are done by APILAM team of health professionals, and are based on updated scientific publications.
 It is not intended to replace the relationship you have with your doctor but to compound it.
 The pharmaceutical industry contraindicates breastfeeding, mistakenly and without scientific reasons, in most of the drug data sheets.